 Olives from this Sicilian cultivar are known as Castelvetrano in the U.S. If you haven't experienced biting into one, it's time to seek out these flavor bombs.
 The drupes are huge, up to a quarter ounce, and the brightest green after brining.
 With a small pit and a buttery, perfumed flesh, this olive is incomparable.
 If you're in the Bay Area, go to Berkeley Bowl for your Castelvetrano fix.
 The oil is likewise remarkable, with a light body and a rosy fragrance.
 The Nocellara del Belice tree has a wide crown, medium height to about 20' and produces heavily.
 Disease resistant, especially when grown in fertile soils with adequate moisture.
 Will have higher yields with a pollenizer such as Pendolino.

-Grown in 3" x 3" x 4" pots, these young trees as of September 2016 are about 16" tall, good root formation.
-Because of tender new growth, protect from freezing temperatures for the first year.
+Grown in 3" x 3" x 4" pots, these young trees as of April 2017 are about 8" tall, good root formation, very narrow caliper.
+Because of delicate new growth, best to grow on in a pot and transplant to garden in fall.
 Sold as a pair.
-OUT OF STOCK--1 GAL TREES WILL BE AVAILABLE IN LATE SPRING.